popgenDK/courses/summer2023/NGSinference/README.md

 Please finally note that we want to relax out filtering to make sure to have results.

 Write the code that performs the following genotype calling for EDAR variants in all populations.
-Also, you can directly call genotypes without generating the genotype likelihood files, by starting from bam files directly.
+Also, you can directly call genotypes without generating the genotype likelihood files, by starting from BAM files directly.
 As an indication, you can follow these guidelines:
 - use the SAMtools genotype likelihood model
 - calculate genotype posterior probabilities using a HWE-based prior